Name: Elliot Newbold

 - School of Cultures, Languages, and Area Studies funded research trip to the United States to visit Bentley and Lilly libraries (University of Michigan, Ann Arbor and Indiana University, Bloomington), August-September, 2016.

-- The Perfect Place to 'Win Friends and Influence People': US Cold War Public Diplomacy in the Philippines, 1945-1947.
-Presented at the inaugural postgraduate conference of the American Politics Group (APG) at the University of Reading in July 2018.
+- The Perfect Place to ‘Win Friends and Influence People’: Cold War Public Diplomacy and the American Decolonization of the Philippines, 1945-1947.
+British Association for American Studies conference, University of Sussex, April 2019.
+Organised panel.

 - US Cold War Public Diplomacy in the Philippines, 1945-1947.
-Presented at the British International Studies conference, Liverpool John Moores University, in September 2018.
+British International Studies conference, Liverpool John Moores University, September 2018.

 Research Institutes and Clusters: